Disorder- and Topology-Enhanced Fully Spin-Polarized Currents in Nodal Chain Spin-Gapless Semimetals

-\textit{High-quality candidate hosting giant fully spin-polarized current.---} A crucial issue for addressing topological contributions to anomalous transport is screening out the influence of trivial bands.
+\textit{High-quality candidate hosting large fully spin-polarized current.---} A crucial issue for addressing topological contributions to anomalous transport is screening out the influence of trivial bands.
 To tackle this, we focus on a promising candidate platform $-$ the recently proposed spin gapless semiconductors or semimetals~\cite{XL-Wang2008,RW-Zhang2020,YL-Jiao2017,XL-Wang2016,Q-Gao2019}.
-Among these, we select an outstanding example, the rhombohedral transition metal trifluorides $M$F$_3$ ($M$ = Pd, Mn)~\cite{YL-Jiao2017,RW-Zhang2020} (Fig.~\ref{crystal}(a)), which display a linear semimetallic band structure in the spin up channel, while exhibiting a large indirect band gap (2.46 eV for PdF$_3$, 6.43 eV for MnF$_3$) in the spin down channel (Fig.~\ref{crystal}(c) and Fig.~S1 in Supplemental Material~\cite{SuppMater}), thus enjoying a 100\% spin-polarization of the states at the Fermi energy.
+Among these, we select an outstanding example, the rhombohedral transition metal trifluorides $M$F$_3$ ($M$ = Pd, Mn)~\cite{YL-Jiao2017,RW-Zhang2020} (Fig.~\ref{crystal}(a)).
+The ferromagnetic ground state is confirmed by performing a series of spin spiral calculations, as shown in Figs.~S1 and~S2 in Supplemental Material~\cite{SuppMater}.
+The high Curie temperature ($\geq$ 450 K) is estimated from mean field approximation, Monte Carlo simulations, and Landau-Lifshitz-Gilbert spin dynamics (Fig.~S3~\cite{SuppMater}). $M$F$_3$ display a linear semimetallic band structure in the spin up channel, while exhibiting a large indirect band gap (2.46 eV for PdF$_3$, 6.43 eV for MnF$_3$) in the spin down channel (Fig.~\ref{crystal}(c) and Fig.~S4~\cite{SuppMater}), thus enjoying a 100\% spin-polarization of the states at the Fermi energy.
 The spin-up electronic structure around the Fermi level is formed by two types of cross-connection modes.
 The one mode comprises three accidentally formed NLs (NL$_1$, NL$_2$, NL$_3$) (see Fig.~\ref{berrycurvature}(c-d)), which are positioned in three mirror planes ($\mathcal{M}_1, \mathcal{M}_2$, $\mathcal{M}_3$) (see Fig.~\ref{crystal}(a)) and are pinned at the two $Z$ points [(0.5,0.5,0.5), ($-$0.5,$-$0.5,$-$0.5)].
 The other mode, a ``snakelike" structure with six corners at the $L$ points (NL$_4$), crosses the former three NLs transversely.

 The ultra-clean topological nodal lines (NL$_{1-4}$) not only perfectly avoid the entanglement of trivial bands, but can generate the much desired fully spin-polarized Hall current based on AHE and ANE as well as their spin counterparts SHE and SNE (Fig.~\ref{crystal}(d)).
 Accordingly, the anomalous and spin Hall currents can be written down as follows~\cite{Tauber2012}: